Did you know?

 Immunotherapy:

-This is a type of treatment in which substances are used to stimulate the immune system to help the body fight against cancer, infection, and other disorders.
-Specific methods of immunotherapy exclusively specifically target immune system cells.
-Immunotherapy medications stimulate (or strengthen) the immune system, efficiently identifying and eliminating cancer cells.
+- This is a type of treatment in which substances are used to stimulate the immune system to help the body fight against cancer, infection, and other disorders.

 To protect yourself, follow these preventive steps:

-Quit tobacco:
+Quit Tobacco:

 To reduce the risk of head and neck cancer, quit using any tobacco products (cigarettes, cigars, pipes, snuff, dip, and chewing tobacco).

-Cut back on drinking:
+Cut Back on Drinking:

 Reducing or eliminating alcohol consumption can lower the risk of developing these cancers.

-Get the HPV vaccine:
+Get the HPV Vaccine:

 The HPV vaccine protects against various HPV types, including those that cause oropharyngeal cancer.
 It is most effective in preventing HPV if taken before intercourse.
 Even so, it may be advantageous up until the age of 45.
 Consult the doctor to see if you would benefit from the immunisation.